Nyssa sylvatica: Honey production

 Nyssa sylvatica is a major source of wild honey in many areas within its range.
 Hollow sections of black gum trunks were formerly used as bee gums by beekeepers.

 Wood

 The wood of Nyssa sylvatica is heavy, hard, cross-grained, and difficult to split, especially after drying.
 This resistance to splitting led to its use for making mauls, pulleys, wheel hubs, agricultural rollers, bowls, and paving blocks.
 The wood is also used for pallets, rough floors, pulpwood, and firewood.
-Since the wood is very tough, resistant to wear, it has been used for shuttles in weaving.
+Since the wood is very tough and resistant to wear, it has been used for shuttles in weaving.
 Because it is resistant to wear and very readily accepts creosote-based preservatives it is considered to be a premier wood for making railroad ties.
 The wood's resistance to wear and some acids has led to its use as factory flooring.

 Teeth-cleaning twig

-It was also used traditionally by Native Americans as a teeth-cleaning twig.
-It also was used for dipping snuff.
+Because of the fibers and hardiness of Nyssa sylvatica twigs, they were in used in folk medicine as a teeth-cleaning twig.